ckf42/shdl/README.md

 You can store your configurations for `shdl` in a UTF-8 encoded text file.

 By default, `shdl` will look for `.shdlconfig` at home directory `~` (Windows: `%USERPROFILE%`).
-You can also specify the path to this file with `--config`
+You can also specify the path to this file with `--config`.

 If this file exists (and can be read), it will be parsed line by line as follows: